Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Realtime ML with Kafka
 **💬 Quote of the Day:** "Most powerful is he who has himself in his own power." — Seneca the Younger

+## 📅 2025-04-30
+**🧠 Learning Topic:** CI/CD with GitHub Actions
+**💬 Quote of the Day:** "It has been my experience that folks who have no vices have very few virtues." — Abraham Lincoln